gogosuperman/IOT/README.md

     return engine.runAndWait()

-## 2. Web development using Flask
+## B. Web development using Flask & Redis for database
+---

 ### a.
 Install Flask
+---
 $ pip install Flask

-#### design a text area enable user to enter whatever he/she wants the speaker to shout out when boss comes.
+#### design a text area enable user to enter whatever he/she wants the speaker to shout out when boss comes
+---

 #### Install Redis to store the text user enter in the text area
+---

 ## Connect Flask and Redis
+---

+## Install Redis

-### Install Redis
+### a.
+Install Redis
 -->  An simple database that only need key and value, it enables us to temporarily store the words entered by the user on the web page and the

 #### 1) Download Redis